 History of AAA in North Carolina

-As one of the 16 Area Agencies on Aging in North Carolina our purposes are to Plan, Develop, Coordinate, and Deliver a wide range of long-term services and supports to consumers in the nine county region that take into consideration the local needs and preferences that result in a local delivery system tailored to the community.
+As one of the 16 Area Agencies on Aging in North Carolina our purposes are to plan, develop, coordinate and deliver a wide range of long-term services and supports to consumers in the nine-county region that take into consideration the local needs and preferences that result in a local delivery system tailored to the community.

 Funding and Coordination of Services

-After getting input from consumers, service providers and other interested stakeholders, the AAA develops an Area Plan outlining needs and proposed recommendations, then updates it every few years to reflect emerging trends.
+After getting input from consumers, service providers and other interested stakeholders, Centralina AAA develops an Area Plan outlining needs and proposed recommendations, then updates it every few years to reflect emerging trends.
 AAAs are also tasked by the OAA to serve as advocates for older adults, enabling the agency’s leaders to engage on local and state issues beyond the programs and services they fund or deliver.
 AAAs contract with local service providers to deliver many direct services, such as meals, transportation and in-home services.
-However, most agencies are direct providers of Information and Referral/Assistance, case management, benefits/health insurance counseling and family caregiver support programs.
+However, most agencies are direct providers of Information and referral/assistance, case management, benefits/health insurance counseling and family caregiver support programs.

 Title VI Assurances

 Centralina fully complies with Title VI of the Civil Rights Act of 1964 and related statutes and regulations prohibiting discrimination in all programs and activities.